We realize that COVID-19-related standardized

 Most students who earn admission to IUP meet or exceed these scores:

-Sending your scores each time you take the SAT or ACT can benefit you by allowing IUP to consider you for all available enrollment-related opportunities.
+While not required, sending your scores each time you take the SAT or ACT can benefit you by allowing IUP to consider you for all available enrollment-related opportunities if you don’t receive initial admission into your first-choice major.

 We encourage you to apply to any major you have an interest in.
 If you don’t meet specific program requirements listed here, you may still be eligible for university admission into a different program and will be given the opportunity to choose a different major to be considered for, without submitting a new application.
 All SAT minimums indicated here are based on a combined score of the critical reading and math sections only (IUP doesn’t use the writing section for admission purposes).
 All GPA requirements are cumulative.